-The twisted shape doesn't just look pretty — it also creates nooks and crannies inside the breadsticks that make them perfect for soaking up your favorite spaghetti sauce or olive oil bread dips.
+With a chewy golden crust and soft, airy interior, these ciabatta twisted breadsticks are the perfect combination of textures.
+The twisted shape doesn’t just look pretty — it also creates nooks and crannies inside the breadsticks that make them perfect for soaking up my best-ever spaghetti sauce and popular tomato-herb olive oil bread dip.

 About These Ciabatta Breadsticks